Open primary navigation menu

 While the University of Mount Saint Vincent will do its best to provide to individual users who adhere to standards below, secure and confidential access to its technological resources, it cannot guarantee privacy.

-Users should consider that any data or communication may, due to circumstances beyond the College’s control, become public.
-All users have the responsibility to use the computer resources in an ethical and lawful manner consistent with the rules and regulations of the College.
-The standards of common decency which apply to the use of any public facility at the College, also apply to the use of computer resources.
+Users should consider that any data or communication may, due to circumstances beyond the University’s control, become public.
+All users have the responsibility to use the computer resources in an ethical and lawful manner consistent with the rules and regulations of the University.
+The standards of common decency which apply to the use of any public facility at the University, also apply to the use of computer resources.

-The following provisions govern the use of all College computing facilities and apply to students, faculty, staff, and administrators:
+The following provisions govern the use of all University computing facilities and apply to students, faculty, staff, and administrators:

-• Users who redistribute software may break the College’s agreements with software suppliers as well as applicable federal copyright laws.
+• Users who redistribute software may break the University’s agreements with software suppliers as well as applicable federal copyright laws.
 Therefore, copying or transmitting computer software or documentation without appropriate authorization is prohibited.

 • Users are responsible for the usage of their computer accounts.
 They should maintain secure passwords for the network and take precautions against others obtaining access to their computer resources.